-The board of directors has determined and confirmed that each of Mr. Cook, Mr. Gibson, Mr. Johnston, Mr. Joseph Mirabito, Mr. William Mirabito, Mr. Welch and Mr. Williamson do not have a material relationship with the Company or any of its subsidiaries that would interfere with the exercise of independent judgment and are, therefore, independent as defined by applicable laws and regulations and the listing standards of the New York Stock Exchange.
-In making the independence determination, the board considered that Mr. Joseph Mirabito is the president, and Mr. William Mirabito a senior vice president, of Mirabito Regulated Industries, LLC, which is a 50% owner of Leatherstocking Gas and Leatherstocking Pipeline, both of which are joint ventures between the Company and Mirabito Regulated Industries.
-In making the determination that each of the members of the nominating and compensation committee is independent, the board of directors considered that Mr. William Mirabito and Mr. Joseph Mirabito are officers, directors and shareholders of Mirabito Regulated Industries.
+The board of directors has determined and confirmed that each of Mr. Cook, Mr. Gibson, Mr. Johnston, Mr. Joseph Mirabito, Mr. William Mirabito, Mr. Welch, and Mr. Williamson do not have a material relationship with the Company or any of its subsidiaries that would interfere with the exercise of independent judgment and are, therefore, independent as defined by applicable laws and regulations and the listing standards of the New York Stock Exchange.
+In making the independence determination, the board considered that Mr. Joseph Mirabito and Mr. William Mirabito are officers of Mirabito Regulated Industries, LLC.
+The Company and Mirabito Regulated Industries are 50% owners of Leatherstocking Gas and Leatherstocking Pipeline.
+In making the determination that each of the members of our board's committees is independent, the board of directors considered that Mr. William Mirabito and Mr. Joseph Mirabito are officers, directors, and shareholders of Mirabito Regulated Industries.